 What are the Galapagos Islands?

 The Galapagos Islands are part of the country of Ecuador, a UNESCO World Heritage site and a renown National Park.
-They are situated in the Pacific Ocean about 1,000 km from South America.
+They are situated in the Pacific Ocean about 1,000 km west of South America.
 The islands emerged from the bottom of the sea in the form of astonishing volcanic upheavals.
-The archipelago consists of 19 islands – 13 large and 6 small – and dozens of islets and rocks that dot a vast area that covers 45,000 square kilometers.
+The archipelago consists of 19 islands and dozens of islets and rocks that dot a vast area that covers 45,000 square kilometers.
 Thanks to a lack of natural predators, wildlife in the Galapagos has no fear of humans, making the islands one of the world’s greatest wonders and an incredibly magical destination to visit.